 Beetle shares the same characteristics of most insects having: head, thorax, antennae, wing shields and six legs.
 Beetles emerge from the pupa white, then go light brown and finally black.

-Larvae (worms) has six pairs of legs near the head of the worm which are difficult to distinguish.
-The worms have numerous instars (shed between growth spurts) and white after they molt.
+Larvae (worms) have six pairs of legs near the head of the worm which are difficult to distinguish.
+The worms have numerous instars (shed between growth spurts) and white after they molt (refer to life-cycle section)